Only 479 days to go: Tokyo resets the clock on Olympics

 TOKYO (Reuters) - Within hours of Olympic organizers confirming that the rescheduled Games would start on July 23 next year, Tokyo’s main countdown clock had been reset to show that 479 days remain until the opening ceremony of the sporting event is held.

 The digital clock in front of the iconic Tokyo station was erected in the run-up to the $12 billion Games.
-It had been counting down as normal in the early hours of Monday even though the Olympics were postponed last week due to the coronavirus pandemic.
+It had been showing the time as normal earlier on Monday after the Olympics were postponed last week due to the coronavirus pandemic.

 The delay has caused uncertainty for Tokyo businesses and sponsors.
 At least one electronic store briefly changed its marketing display to show “999” days left, highlighting the uncertainty about when the Games would be held.